Skip to Content

 How do I apply for food stamps in NC?

-North Carolina residents can use an online tool called ePASS to submit application or pre-screen for potential eligibility for Food and Nutrition Services.
+North Carolina residents can use an online tool called ePASS to submit an application or apply in person at your local Department of Social Services (DSS) office.
+2

 How long does it take to get approved for food stamps in NC?